Find your local health district

 The Commission consists of a five-member board of Commissioners and approximately 78 employees.
 The Commissioners are appointed to staggered five-year terms by the Governor with the advice and consent of the Senate.
 By law, no more than three Commissioners can be of the same political party.
 The Governor designates one of the Commissioners to serve as the Chairperson.
 The Commissioners are responsible for selecting the agency’s Executive Director, who implements the policies and decisions of the Commission.
 Commissioners serve as the final arbiter in the investigatory process.

 Commissioners meet regularly to rule on recommendations from the OCRC’s five regional offices regarding charges of discrimination.
 By contract or established relationship, OCRC has linkages with a variety of private, state and federal organizations such as the U.S. Equal Employment Opportunity Commission (EEOC) and the U.S. Department of Housing and Urban Development (HUD).
 Anyone who lives or works in Ohio and feels he/she has been subjected to unlawful discrimination can file a charge with one of OCRC’s regional offices located in Akron, Cleveland, Columbus, Dayton or Toledo; or with OCRC’s Cincinnati satellite offices.
-Such complaints must be filed within six (6) months (or one year for housing complaints) of the alleged act of discrimination; or, OCRC may self-initiate an investigation.
-OCRC must make a finding within one (1) year after the charge is filed.
+Such complaints must be filed within six months of the alleged act of discrimination for public accommodation, credit, or disability in higher education complaints, one year for housing complaints, and two years for employment complaints.
+OCRC may also self-initiate an investigation.
+OCRC must make a finding within one year after the charge is filed.

 Self-initiation is usually the result of preliminary information indicating that there may be a pattern of discrimination within an entire system, “systemic discrimination”.
 OCRC may “self-initiate” in employment and housing cases only.
 There is no fee for OCRC’s services.
 When a charge is filed, the responsibility for the investigation is assigned to a Civil Rights Field Representative (investigator).
 During the investigation, the investigator will discuss allegations in detail with the Charging Party (person filing the charge) and will also contact the Respondent (the person(s) or company responsible for the alleged act of discrimination).
 Before any determination is made on the merits of a charge each party may be offered voluntary mediation.
 If both parties agree, an experienced mediator from OCRC’s mediation team will schedule a mediation within 30 days.
 If a mutually satisfactory settlement is reached the case is closed.
 If a settlement is not reached, the mediator will refer the case back to be investigated.
 When the investigator has accumulated enough evidence to support a recommendation, it is submitted in written form to the investigator’s supervisor, then to the Regional Director, and finally to the Commissioners, who must approve the report before it becomes the official finding of the Commission.